Impair Defenses: Disable or Modify Cloud Firewall

 Adversaries may disable or modify a firewall within a cloud environment to bypass controls that limit access to cloud resources.
 Cloud firewalls are separate from system firewalls that are described in Disable or Modify System Firewall.

 Cloud environments typically utilize restrictive security groups and firewall rules that only allow network activity from trusted IP addresses via expected ports and protocols.
-An adversary may introduce new firewall rules or policies to allow access into a victim cloud environment.
-For example, an adversary may use a script or utility that creates new ingress rules in existing security groups to allow any TCP/IP connectivity, or remove networking limitations to support traffic associated with malicious activity (such as cryptomining).[1][2]
+An adversary with appropriate permissions may introduce new firewall rules or policies to allow access into a victim cloud environment and/or move laterally from the cloud control plane to the data plane.
+For example, an adversary may use a script or utility that creates new ingress rules in existing security groups (or creates new security groups entirely) to allow any TCP/IP connectivity to a cloud-hosted instance.[1]
+They may also remove networking limitations to support traffic associated with malicious activity (such as cryptomining).[2][1]

 ID: T1562.007